China retaliates, slaps duties on US soybeans, planes; markets skid

 Many products in those segments appear on the list, including antibiotics and industrial robots and aircraft parts.

-USTR did include some key consumer products from China, including flat-panel television sets and motor vehicles, both electric and gasoline-powered, with engines of 3 litres or less.
+USTR did include some key consumer products from China, including flat-panel television sets and motor vehicles, both electric and gasoline-powered, with engines of 3 liters or less.

 A Reuters analysis that compared listed products with 2017 Census Bureau import data showed US$3.9 billion in flat-panel TV imports, and US$1.4 billion in vehicle imports from China.